 Harvard's program in composition is designed to give students the time and opportunity to develop as composers by offering general musical guidance as well as specific individual criticism of their works.
 The program is centered around the students' achieving clarity of expression through developing their command of compositional technique.
 In addition, acquaintance with the literature of the past and present through analysis and performance is considered indispensable.
 Most courses are seminars and deal with specific topics or student works.

 The student typically spends the first two years in the department on coursework.
 The third, fourth, and fifth years are devoted to work on the dissertation and teaching, as well as active participation in composition colloquia and Harvard Group for New Music concerts.
 Composers may spend one term during their 4th year at another art institution or university if a particular research project or artistic residency can be obtained.

-On the completion of preparatory training and the passing of the general examinations (during the summer before the third year), PhD dissertations comprising a substantial portfolio of between five and seven pieces of varied scoring and length may be submitted.
+On the completion of preparatory training and the passing of the general examinations, PhD dissertations comprising a substantial portfolio of between five and seven pieces of varied scoring and length may be submitted.

 AM in Performance Practice

 * Applications are not being accepted for fall 2018

 The AM in music with a specialty in performance practice is designed to provide intellectual and scholarly background to finished musicians who are preparing or engaged in careers as performers and teachers.
 The emphasis is on preparing students to work with sources, editions, theoretical writings, organology, and other matters of importance to performance styles as related to repertories.
 Additional areas such as differences in the meaning of terminology and notation from composer to composer or from era to era, ornamentatio, liberties of tempo and declamation, and improvisation will be addressed.
 It is a two-year program in which students take a selection of departmental courses focused on this specialty and write an AM thesis.